How to hire in Hong Kong?

-As a reminder, an employer should seek only those personal data that are necessary to enable a hiring decision to be made and employer should not request for a copy of applicant’s identity card, detailed personal information, unless it is relevant to the selection process.
+As a reminder, an employer should seek only those personal data that are necessary to enable a hiring decision to be made.
+During the job interview, employer should not request for a copy of applicant’s identity card, detailed personal information, unless it is relevant to the selection process.

-From our experience, clients may want to avoid asking for information related to
+From our experience, entrepreneurs may want to avoid asking for information related to

 - Marital status

 - Sexual orientation

-If the above is necessary, it would be the best to state the reason on the form to avoid dispute.
+If the above is necessary, it would be the best to state the reason on the application form to avoid dispute.
 For details, please click here to check out information from the Equal Opportunity Committee.

 Click here for details of the Employment Ordinance in Hong Kong.

 Collection of Personal Data

 After the Hong Kong company formation process is completed, it is common for Hong Kong companies to collect personal data of customers for direct marketing.
 We kindly ask our client to note that the Personal Data ( Privacy) Ordinance, Cap 486, has come into force since 1996 and it generally restricts companies in Hong Kong to collect excessive personal information.
 Moreover, When your Hong Kong company use personal data for direct marketing at the first time, the company has an obligation to inform the individual of his “opt-out” right from direct marketing.

 Personal data means any data:-